blukatstudios/ManafestLore/markdown/arcane_arts.md

 # Arcane Arts
-he arcane arts consist of disciplines of mortal magic.
+The arcane arts consist of several disciplines of mortal magic.

 ## The Manum